 Giving appreciated stocks, bonds, or mutual/index funds, can also be a way to maximize your gift to charity and your financial benefit.
 Unlike cash donations, (which are made with after-tax dollars and may reduce your income tax liability if you itemize your deductions), when you give an appreciated stock, you avoid incurring the capital gains taxes that would otherwise have been incurred if the security was sold to raise cash for the donation.

-The benefits of this strategy really depend on how much the asset has appreciated relative to your cost basis, because without meaningful capital gains savings, this method looks rather similar to cash donations.
-For positions with losses, it is more advantageous to sell the security and realize the loss to offset other gains and then donate cash.
-Publicly traded and non-publicly traded assets can be donated, the latter requiring an independent valuation, which increases the cost of giving.
+The benefits of this strategy really depend on how much the asset has appreciated relative to your cost basis.
+Without meaningful capital gains savings, this method looks rather similar to cash donations.
+For positions with losses, it’s better to sell the security and realize the loss to offset other gains.
+Then, consider donating cash.
+Publicly traded and private securities can be donated, the latter requiring an independent valuation, which increases the cost of giving.

 This article has more on donor-advised funds.